isomerpages/enterprisesg-switch/_programmes/SWITCH Beyond Series/Overview.md

 ![A speaker at SWITCH BEYOND](/images/2023/switch%20beyond%20series%20(flagship).jpg)

-SWITCH Beyond Series is the sectoral thought leadership channel that brings together global leaders and industry experts from diverse industries and markets  to must-attend conference sessions, where innovative ideas and groundbreaking technologies that are transforming the world take place.
+SWITCH Beyond Series is the sectoral thought leadership channel that brings together global leaders and industry experts from diverse industries and markets &nbsp;to must-attend conference sessions, where innovative ideas and groundbreaking technologies that are transforming the world take place.

 ### SWITCH 2023 Beyond Conference Series